duncanpierce/vector/README-DESIGN.md

   * Adding new vector lengths
 * Focus on vector lengths that have been implemented in hardware - currently up to 512 bits (e.g. AVX512, Fugaku supercomputer implements Arm SVE at 512 bits)
 * Assume Go compiler can emulate longer vectors on vector hardware by ganging registers or looping
+  * Aim for straightforward integration of hardware instructions with larger/wider operations that require fallback implementations in Go
-* Assume Go compiler can fuse broadcast, memory and blend operations
+* Assume Go compiler can learn to fuse broadcast, memory and blend operations
   * No need to support the full range of addressing modes, blending, broadcast and architectural registers in the API
 * Utilise existing Go types
   * float16, bfloat16, etc. out of scope of this API